-For many of us, it’s still early into the training season and the emphasis is on safely building mileage and surviving the season injury-free.
-Some however may be looking at the calendar and seeing that their goal race is not that far away.
-As such, it’s time to consider some speed training.
+For many of us, it’s still early into the training season and the emphasis is still on safely building mileage and remaining injury-free.
+Some however may be itching to get in some quality training while conditions are good and you’re feeling fresh.
+As such, short repeats are a great way to add some speedwork to your training.

 One of the simplest ways to develop this type of speed is to run fast for short periods of time.
 There are no shortage of workouts that incorporate short intervals such as 200m and 400m repeats.
 And for good reason: they work!